 Alan and I dream about booking a Molokai vacation rental to turn our next visit into a writer/photographer retreat.
 We’ll explore, hike, check out where the locals eat on a true slow travel adventure.

 Planning a trip to Hawaii?
-Check out our for visiting Molokai.
+Check out our Hawaii Travel Planner.

 If you’re looking for a day or two of beach hopping on Molokai, my suggestions should keep you busy.
 And since I haven’t chronicled every single beach on the island, let me know if you find a favorite that you think I should know about.